How Much Does Renters Insurance Cost?

 Coverage Amount and Limits

 One of the first actions for renters to take when considering insurance coverage is a full inventory of belongings.
 Once renters have figured out what items they have, they’ll need to decide what they’d like to have covered, and for how much.
-Surprisingly, most people undervalue their possessions and don’t insure them for as much as they should.
+Surprisingly, many people undervalue their possessions and don’t insure them for as much as they should.
 The insurance company will set general limits as to how much they’ll pay out in the event of a loss, and if the renter chooses to limit their coverage further, they may be able to lower their premium.
 In the event of a complete loss, however (such as a fire), policy limits will apply, and if a renter has chosen to insure their property for less than it’s worth, they may be left paying out of pocket to replace items that were lost.

 However, there is also the option to add endorsements, or specific coverage extensions with higher limits, for certain items that have a higher value than the policy would otherwise pay out.
 Expensive jewelry, musical instruments, and heirloom artwork are some examples of items that can be covered under endorsements.
 Because adding endorsements increase a renter’s payout in the event of a loss, they’ll increase the overall cost for renters insurance, so it’s important to consider adding endorsements for any items that would not be covered under a standard renters insurance policy to ensure the renter is compensated in the event of a loss.
+Insurance companies may have a renters insurance cost calculator that can help tenants anticipate how much insurance they will need and how much that coverage will cost them.

 Deductible